awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/viewing-monitoring-graphs.md

-# Viewing monitoring graphs in the Amazon EC2 Auto Scaling console<a name="viewing-monitoring-graphs"></a>
+# View monitoring graphs in the Amazon EC2 Auto Scaling console<a name="viewing-monitoring-graphs"></a>

 In the Amazon EC2 Auto Scaling section of the Amazon EC2 console, you can monitor minute\-by\-minute progress of individual Auto Scaling groups using CloudWatch metrics\.

 You can monitor the following types of metrics:
 + **Auto Scaling metrics** – Auto Scaling metrics are turned on only when you enable them\.
-For more information, see [Enable Auto Scaling group metrics \(console\)](as-instance-monitoring.md#as-enable-group-metrics)\.
+For more information, see [Enable Auto Scaling group metrics \(console\)](ec2-auto-scaling-cloudwatch-monitoring.md#as-enable-group-metrics)\.
 When Auto Scaling metrics are enabled, the monitoring graphs show data published at one\-minute granularity for Auto Scaling metrics\.
 + **EC2 metrics** – If detailed monitoring is enabled, the monitoring graphs show data published at one\-minute granularity for EC2 metrics\.
-For more information, see [Configuring monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.
+For more information, see [Configure monitoring for Auto Scaling instances](enable-as-instance-metrics.md)\.

 **To view monitoring graphs using the Amazon EC2 Auto Scaling console**